 Boosting Unity Game Performance: Sprite Sheet Optimization

-This tutorial describes how you can use TexturePacker to create sprite sheets for Unity's 2D extension.
+This tutorial shows you how to use TexturePacker to create optimized sprite sheets for Unity's 2D system.

 Why you should use optimized sprites